CollinSteffen/startup/README.md

 ### JavaScript
 This would be the script to save data, activate different changes in the webpage, and create little animations depending on what the user in hovering over or initiating.

+### Websockets
+While the artists would post on their page, all of that data would be stored on the cloud.
+This would obviously be updated after the class but would be the initial use of the websocket as the consumer/user would navigate to these profiles which are hosted by the server itself.

+### Database Data
+All artist data, inlcuding **RAW** images.
+This would be upgraded if the app increases in use and popularity.
+There will be two different accounts stored, the *users* and the *artists*.
+Each account bits of data would be stored on the database which the server will pull from in order to provide the products.

+### Authentication
+Both *Users* and the *artists* will have their own accounts.
+The *artists* will have a *buisness* account profile that would allow them to be able to post their work and monetize it.
+The *users* will just have a consumer account that will allow them to search in history and purchase with the card they have already used previously.